mirumee/saleor-sdk-python/docs/index.md

 # Introduction

-Saleor SDK Python is a Python library which purpose is to contain code that is repeated in different Saleor applications.
+Saleor SDK Python is a Python library that implements tools and solutions useful in Saleor application development, including:

-You should read [Saleor's Documentation](https://docs.saleor.io/docs/3.x/developer/extending/overview) on the topic to get a grasp on the concepts of the "app framework" Saleor comes with.

-This SDK is agnostic of any framework, which makes it possible to use in all sorts of web (or otherwise) frameworks and even scripts.
+- the `saleor_sdk.crypto` package for working with Saleor's auth.

+Before starting, you should familiarize yourself with Saleor's [Extending Saleor](https://docs.saleor.io/docs/3.x/developer/extending/overview) documentation and learn basic concepts like apps, webhooks and events.

+This SDK is framework agnostic.
+It can be used with any Python web framework, or without framework as part of a script.

-## What about Python App Framework?
+## What about the Python App Framework?

-The old [saleor-app-framework-python](https://github.com/mirumee/saleor-app-framework-python) was very opinionated on how an application should be crated.
-It required FastAPI and in a specific version of it.
+The [saleor-app-framework-python](https://github.com/mirumee/saleor-app-framework-python) has been deprecated and is no longer maintained.

 ## Installation